AdobeDocs/campaign-web.nl-NL/help/v8/workflows/activities/combine.md

 title: Werkstroomactiviteit combineren gebruiken
 description: Leer hoe u de workflowactiviteit combineren gebruikt
 badge: label="Beta"
-source-git-commit: 9fb4a5057ec05877ffbadc85d1198ab24faf8972
+source-git-commit: d5b0777ba51f595733c6b7e366d0a9a21a13d84a
 workflow-type: tm+mt
-source-wordcount: '687'
+source-wordcount: '727'
-ht-degree: 11%
+ht-degree: 10%

 ---

 # Combineren {#combine}

+De **Combineren** activiteit is **Targeting** activiteit.
 Deze activiteit staat u toe om segmentatie op uw binnenkomende bevolking uit te voeren.
 U kunt dus meerdere populaties combineren, een deel ervan uitsluiten of gegevens alleen gemeenschappelijk houden voor verschillende doelen.
 Hier volgen de beschikbare segmentatietypen:

 <!--
 The **Combine** activity can be placed after any other activity, but not at the beginning of the workflow.
 Any activity can be placed after the **Combine**.